danielbarter/personal_website_code_old/CV.md

 ## Education
 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney, 2008-2011.
 - PhD, Pure Mathematics, University of Michigan, 2012 - 2017.
 Specialized in category theory and representation theory.
-- Independent Study.
+- I spend a lot of time learning indipendently.
+Here are some things I like to think about:
     - Pure Mathematics: differential geometry, representation theory and category theory.
     - Statistical Inference: discriminative and generative models, inference algorithms (MAP estimation, MCMC, variational methods).
-    - Computer Science: interpreters (LISP, Scheme), categorical design patterns for functional programming.
+    - Computer Science: interpreters and compilers, categorical design patterns for functional programming.

 ## Papers